 A decision about whether you are owed the Prevention, Relief or full duty

-A decision to end the Prevention, Relief or full duty to you
+A decision to end the Prevention or Relief

 A decision to end the duty towards you where you are considered to have deliberately and unreasonably refused to cooperate with the steps taken to prevent or relieve your homelessness

-the suitability of accommodation offered to you under the Relief or full duty
+the suitability of accommodation offered to you under the Relief or full, s.
+193 duty

 the suitability of accommodation offered to you as a final accommodation offer

 What if I’m unsure whether a particular decision can be reviewed?